PROLOGUE

 “Oh, yes,” I lied.
 “But he’s, uh—he’s in the Army.”

-“I hope so.”
-I wanted to lay my head in the kind woman’s lap, like when I scuffed my knees and crawled into Mammaw’s crying for Band-Aids.
-I wanted to tell her there would be no shower and her beautifully wrapped boxes, the baby’s only gifts.
+“Me too.”
+Remembering Mammaw’s embrace when I’d scuffed my knees and cried for Band-Aids, I wanted to crawl in the kind woman’s lap and tell her there would be no shower and her beautifully wrapped boxes, the baby’s only gifts.

 I managed to mute my mind, but my body refused to be silenced.
 On Christmas Eve, stepping out of the fragrant Avon Skin-So-Soft bath, I discovered a colorless fluid leaking from my breasts.

 “It won’t make any difference,” he said.
+“I’ve always wanted to marry you.”

-He didn’t say I love you, but I knew he did.
 The responsibility of a wife and baby might help Stuart grow up.
 Maybe he’d even quit drinking.
 If we got married, I’d be indebted to him for the rest of my life, but I could keep my baby.

-I didn’t consider his wish a control thing or unloving Not until years later when he kidded about keeping me barefoot, pregnant, and in the kitchen.
-I succumbed to my fate.
+“I hoped you’d get pregnant that night,” he said.
+I didn’t identify his wish as a control thing.
+Not until years later when he kidded that he wanted, to keep me barefoot, pregnant, and in the kitchen did I begin to understand.

-On that cold night huddled in the car bathed in Christmas lights, we made a pact, a family secret kept for fifty years.
+On that cold winter night huddled in the car bathed in Christmas lights, we made a pact, a family secret that we’d keep for fifty years.
+I kissed Stuart on the cheek and said yes.

-9. Till Death Do Us Part
+1. Till Death Do Us Part

 We invited twenty-five guests: aunts, uncles, brothers, sisters, our parents, and Stuart’s bar buddies.
 He bought a keg of beer.
 I bought pink rosebuds and baby’s breath.
-Mona sewed me a baby-blue satin empire-waist wedding dress.
+Mona sewed me a baby-blue satin, empire-waisted wedding dress.
 She rented folding chairs from the local mortuary arranged theater style in her living room.
 Dr. Bryson performed the ceremony, the minister from the Claremont Church of Religious Science, where attending weekly, I sang Let there be peace on earth and let it begin with me, and Kumbaya.
 On the ninth of January 1965, the day after my twenty-first birthday, two weeks before our baby was due, Stuart, twenty-four, slid Mammaw’s wedding ring on my swollen finger and I vowed to love, honor, and obey him, ’til death do us part.

 Not knowing the word spoken only by the new wife and seldom used since Women’s Suffrage, I never questioned my vow to obey.